lilbaek/webstorm-testcafe/README.md

 # TestCafe runner for Webstorm

-Integration with [TestCafe](https://devexpress.github.io/testcafe/) TestCafe A node.js tool to automate end-to-end web testing.
+Integration with [TestCafe](https://devexpress.github.io/testcafe/) A node.js tool to automate end-to-end web testing.
 This plugin allows you to run TestCafe tests directly from Webstorm.

 * Run a specific test, fixture, all tests in a file or directory via the context menu